Tugcga/GES-ImportExport/README.md

 * No animations, skinning data and other rigs
 * Does not support import *.ges files, only export it
-* Works only with Blender 2.83, because there are some difference in object properties between 2.82 and 2.83
+* Works only with Blender 2.93+, because there are some differences in API with respect to previous versions

 ## How to use